IEC Protection Classes For LED Luminaires (2024)

 Class I

 Class I has an earth wire connection in them.
-You see three pins, one of the pins is connected with the earth wire connection of the building.
-All the metal components in such an appliance are ‘earthed,’ hence protected.
+You see three pins, one of which is connected with the earth wire connection of the building.
+All the metal components in such an appliance are ‘earthed’ and hence protected.

-The luminaires that are designated class I have two protection levels, including basic insulation and the earth wire.
-This basic insulation includes the plastic insulation of the wires.
+The luminaires designated class I have two protection levels, including basic insulation and the earth wire.
+Basic insulation includes the plastic insulation of the wires.
 If there is no earth wire and, for any reason, the wire gets damaged or broken, the user can get an electric shock.
 The earth connection ‘grounds’ all the conductors and keeps the users safe.

-There is usually a fuse in the plug or the main fuse box that protects the user by turning off the connection entirely and sounding an alarm.
-You will see fuses, RCDs, or MCBs in Class I luminaires that keep the users safe from fatal accidents.
+A fuse in the plug or the main fuse box usually protects the user by turning off the connection entirely and sounding an alarm.
+You will see fuses, RCDs, or MCBs in Class I luminaires that protect users from fatal accidents.

 Class 1 electronics have three-pin connections.
 One is the live wire, the second is the neutral wire, and the third is the ground connection.
 Also, there’ll be a fuse in the plug.
 If you see a yellow/green wire in a luminaire, the universal color for the ‘earth wire.’